deezer/KustomExport/README.md

 If you write similar facades yourself, this generator could help you avoid writing them manually.
 Please open issues with your needs!

->####Note that it's adding code to your existing codebase so it will have an impact on the JS bundle size.
+>>>Note that it's adding code to your existing codebase, so it will increase your JS bundle size.

 ## Current status